QuickStart

 POSTPROCESS_FAILED_TD2_TD3_LENGTH = 'Postprocess failed, length of lines not 36 or 44 when `doc_type` is TD2 or TD3.'

-The check digit is a crucial part of the MRZ used to ensure data accuracy.
-It verifies the correctness of numbers to prevent data entry errors.
+Check Digits are a key part of MRZ used to ensure data accuracy.
+They validate numerical correctness to prevent input errors.